top of page

 What Is Seed Cycling?

-Seed cycling is a popular trend in the women’s health space that involves eating specific types of seeds during different phases of your menstrual cycle to ‘balance’ hormones, particularly oestrogen and progesterone.
+Seed cycling is a popular trend in the women’s health and PCOS space that involves eating specific types of seeds during different phases of your menstrual cycle to ‘balance’ hormones, particularly oestrogen and progesterone.

 The typical recommendation looks like this: